markmead/old.markmead.dev/content/blogs/how-to-use-alpine-js-with-hotwire.md

 `rails app:template LOCATION='https://railsbytes.com/script/zPds4M'`

-Just copy and pase the above into your terminal and everything you need to make Alpine JS work with Turbo will be installed and setup.
+Just copy and paste the above into your terminal and everything you need to make Alpine JS work with Turbo will be installed and set up.

 [AlpineJS with Turbo RailsByte](https://railsbytes.com/templates/zPds4M)